bhaktofmahakal/My-Automations/docs/rework.md

    * **File Path:** [ai-systems-generation-steps.md](file:///u:/My-Automations/docs/guides/ai-systems-generation-steps.md)
    * **Why it qualifies:** A conceptual design manual explaining how to structure AI systems, from choosing architectures (RAG vs. Agents) to defining evaluation thresholds, fallback strategies, and observability metrics (logging prompts, outputs, and latency).

-### Screenshots to Capture
-1. **GitHub README Table:** Capture a screenshot of the root `README.md` rendered on GitHub, highlighting the "Automation Catalog" table.
-2. **Troubleshooting Matrix:** Capture the rendered `troubleshooting.md` file in a markdown preview, displaying the categorized error lists.
-3. **Runbook Section:** Capture the "Common Failure Cases" and "Runbook" sections in the `human-in-the-loop-email-response/README.md` to demonstrate the presence of standard operating procedures.

 ---